Kristen’s Book Recommendations

 *Fawkes–by Nadine Brandes

 Christian YA at it’s finest, Fawkes is fast-paced, beautifully written, and draws spiritual truth from the most amazing places.
 Fawkes is half historical fiction and half fantasy, telling the story of The Gunpowder Plot through the eyes of Thomas Fawkes, son of the infamous rebel.
 Magic systems mimic Catholic and Protestant faith and set the young hero on a quest to prove himself in a culture where you are nothing without a father who will pass on his magic through the gift of a mask.
 When the famous Guy Fawkes refuses him, can Thomas prove his worth and get his mask without condemning himself in the process?
 This is a favorite of Brennan’s.

 The Rithmatist–Brandon Sanderson

 Post-apocalyptic gear-punk chalk magic?
 Whatever this book is, it’s really fun.
 Rithmatists have the power to infuse two-dimensional chalk drawings with life so that humanity has something with which to battle the wild chalklings that keep attacking the American Islands.
 The son of a lowly chalk maker, Joel can only watch as the real students immerse themselves in the craft he longs to learn.
 But when students start to disappear, he and his friend Melody are called upon to help solve a mystery that will change their world forever.
 Judah loved this book.
 Come to think of it, so did his brothers.

 *The Crescent Stone–by Matt Mikalatos

 Madelyn is dying from a lung disease and Jason saunters through life with a snarky humor that hides his pain.
 When they get to chance to walk into another world where adventure and healing await, they do.
 The cost of their fairytale is incredible, but who exactly will be forced to pay it?
 One of my favorite Christian fantasy novels, this story fills your heart and makes you think.
 A compelling tale.
+Theo loved this book.